jihaekim/STI-Polymorphic/README.md

-# STI-Polymorphic
-Single-table Inheritance and Polymorphic Associations
+# Single-table Inheritance and Polymorphic Associations

-<strong> Single Table Inheritance (STI) </strong>
+# Single Table Inheritance (STI)

 What is Single Table Inheritance?